yueli711/COVID-19/README.md

 You will need the following datasets for running all the codes:

-1. Generate Table 1 and Figure 1A, B of 25 gene expression signature: cell24_4.csv, it will generate ‘’‘[24celllines_4patients_norm.txt] (/Table1_figure1AB_cell24-4/24celllines_4patients_norm.txt)’‘’ during the process.
+1. Generate Table 1 and Figure 1A, B of 25 gene expression signature: cell24_4.csv, it will generate' [24celllines_4patients_norm.txt] (/Table1_figure1AB_cell24-4/24celllines_4patients_norm.txt)' during the process.
 2. Generate Figure 1C left: cell5_6_7_16_15.csv, signature_gene_list_prior_25yueli.csv, it will generate 56716_15positive.txt during the process.
 3. Generate Figure 1C right: cell5_6_7_16_2.csv, signature_gene_list_prior_25yueli.csv, it will generate 56716_2negative.txt during the process.
 4. Generate 1D BALF: cell_5_6_7_16_BALF_norm.txt, signature_gene_list_prior_25yueli.csv, it will generate cell_5_6_7_16_balf.csv and combat_cell56716_BALF.csv during the process.